Performance Metrics 4: Scorecard Analysis 2

-In this second Golf Chalk Talk video we break down the results from my recent tournament competition.
+In this lesson we break down the results from my recent tournament competition.
 We’ll see how to analyze the stats and then use the analysis to determine game priorities.
 Then we’ll translate those priorities into a practice plan.
 This approach of breaking the game down and then selecting specific statistics to improve is one of the keys to high performance golf.
 It’s an approach that will help all players – no matter their level of play.

 The best way to improve your golf game is through highly focused practice.
 That means spending 80% of your time on the one or two key areas that will make the biggest impact on your score.
 As you’ll see from the video there are two areas that jumped out of my play – driver accuracy and mid-iron distance control.
 These become my top practice priorities, and the majority of my practice time will be spent improving my stats in these areas.
 By keeping a few simple stats while I play I am able to get insights that will help me improve faster and use my practice time much more effectively.